InAbsencia/inabsentia.io/src/projects.md

 - <a href="https://github.com/inabsencia/celestialoutbreak" target="_blank">celestialoutbreak</a>: A Breakout inspired game created in Java, with exciting features and tweaks.

-- <a href="https://github.com/inabsencia/celestialoutbreak-webapp" target="_blank">celestialoutbreak-webapp</a>: A website used to show information from celestialoutbreak.

 - <a href="https://github.com/inabsencia/SuperHangman" target="_blank">SuperHangman</a>: A Hangman Android app created in Kotlin, with high scores and other features.